 What makes a high ankle sprain so difficult to recover from is that the fibula and tibia must be held together and allowed to heal in the correct position.
 Until recently, this was accomplished using internal fixation.
 However, this method has various drawbacks.

 “Sometimes the screws don’t do a good job of holding the bones in place, and sometimes the screws break,” says Stephanie Adam, DO, one of Summit Medical Group’s foot and ankle orthopedic specialists.
 “There are even cases where the fibula and tibia drift apart after the screws are inserted.”

 Instead of surgical screws, the TightRope procedure fixes the fibula and tibia in place with stainless steel buttons on the bones connected with a flexible polyethylene rope.
 This method of repair is known as dynamic fixation.
 A 2015 study suggests dynamic fixation via TightRope produces better clinical outcomes than traditional screws, while a 2012 study suggests faster recovery time.

 For lateral ankle sprains, high ankle sprains or any other sports injury, request an appointment with a Summit Medical Group Orthopedics sports medicine or foot and ankle expert.
-We use advanced diagnostic techniques and state-of-the-art procedures to treat your injury.
+We use advanced diagnostic techniques and state-of-the-art procedures to treat your high ankle sprain or other injury.
 Our goal is to get you back in the game as soon as possible, as good as or even better than before you were injured.